p-stream/M3U8-Proxy/README.md

 ## About
 Some m3u8 files require special headers as well as CORS.
 This project achieves both by integrating Rob Wu's [CORS proxy](https://github.com/Rob--W/cors-anywhere) and adding a route to proxy m3u8 files.

+## Features
+- Proxies m3u8 and TS files with CORS support
+- Automatically replaces URLs in m3u8 files to point to the proxy
+- Supports custom headers for request authentication
+- **IPv6 Address Rotation**: Route requests through different IPv6 addresses to avoid rate limiting and IP blocks

 ## Installation
 1. Clone the repository.
 ```bash